Anonymous Functions, Part II: gsubfn

 #> $ : chr [1:3] "c1" "c2" "c3"

-As it appears, it is a method for the S3 generic base::as.function
+As it appears, it is a method for the S3 generic base::as.function, so when

 gsubfn is loaded, the syntax can be condensed to